Frequently Asked Questions (FAQs)

 school?
 Does it matter what size academic load I carried in undergraduate school?

 No, you should choose the major of your choice that interests you.
-However, in evaluating the grade point average (GPA) of candidates, the Admissions Committee does consider that those candidates who have an extensive science background and take a full academic load (15–6 credit hours, with 3–4 science courses each term) have had a more difficult time than non-science majors.
+However, in evaluating the grade point average (GPA) of candidates, the Admissions Committee will consider all prerequisite and science coursework.

 13. How many letters of recommendation are required?
 Where are they sent?

-A candidate should begin securing four letters of recommendations no later than his/her sophomore year.
-Candidates should secure one letter from each of the following:
+A candidate should begin securing three letters of recommendations no later than his/her junior year.

 The recommendations should be sent to AMCAS and not to Meharry.
 Note: A Pre-Health Committee recommendation from the candidate's college or university will meet the recommendation requirement.